 Success for Survivors Scholarship

-As part of the GFWC Signature Program: Domestic Violence Awareness and Prevention, the GFWC Success For Survivors Scholarship was created in 2012 to lend a helping hand to those impacted by intimate partner violence who are pursuing higher education.
+As part of the GFWC Signature Program: Domestic and Sexual Violence Awareness and Prevention, the GFWC Success For Survivors Scholarship was created in 2012 to lend a helping hand to those impacted by intimate partner violence who are pursuing higher education.
 The scholarship aims to provide survivors with a means to achieve both financial and personal independence.
-Since its inception, GFWC has awarded over $60,000 in scholarship funds.
+Since its inception, GFWC has awarded more than $80,000 in scholarship funds.

-The application can be found here.
-Completed applications were sent to GFWC headquarters at:
+Fill out the 2021 form.
+Completed applications will be sent to GFWC headquarters at:

 Attn: Success for Survivors Scholarship